Stony Point, New York: Operations

+The agency maintains a fleet of four ambulances and provides continuous 24-hour coverage through a combination of volunteer and paid personnel, with at least one ambulance staffed at all times.
+Additional crews are activated as needed to manage multiple simultaneous incidents or large-scale emergencies.

+SPAC responds to approximately 1,700 calls annually, including medical emergencies, motor vehicle accidents, and mutual aid requests.
+Operations are conducted in coordination with local fire departments, law enforcement agencies, and regional emergency services to ensure integrated emergency response and patient care.

 Education

 The Town of Stony Point is part of the North Rockland Central School District.
 School choices are varied, with the district providing schooling from kindergarten though 5th grade, 6th grade through 8th grade, and finally 9th grade through 12th grade.
 The average total SAT score is over 1000 for students in the town.